qichao1129/DoorDash_BIE/Exercise_QichaoLiu.md

 * So we should:
     * Add conversion rate from home_page to search and from search to store_page.
-    * Create a new HomePagetoStoreOrder conversation rate which take into account the search impact.These three new conversations can help us to clearly understand that if we could improve the search functionality, more user will go from hopme_page to search_event before go to store_page, and it will finally increase the overall conversation rate from home_page to store_page
+    * Create a new HomePagetoStoreOrder conversation rate which take into account the search impact.
+    * These three new conversations can help us to clearly understand that if we could improve the search functionality, and guide more user go from home_page to search_event before go to store_page, and it will finally increase the overall conversation rate from home_page to store_page

 * In order to insert new metrics into the table have to drop and re-create the table structure.